binxio/datadog-deployer/README.rst

   --filename PATH  to deploy monitors from.
   --verbose        showing change details that are applied.
   --dry-run        only show changes that would be applied.
+  --force-delete   monitors in datadog not defined in the file.
   --help           Show this message and exit.